-By Christine Salinas
+By Christine Salinas, Grants Manager

 With COVID-19, high school students everywhere are dealing with a lot more than they are used to.
 We caught up with Chelsea Kolander, Pivotal’s High School Coaching Coordinator II, who shared valuable insight into how high school students from foster care are doing and how Pivotal is supporting them.